iisg/angular-bootstrap-daterangepicker/README.md

             {{ dateRange | fslabDateRange }}
     </button>

+Or for button that looks like an input:

+    <span fslab-date-range-picker-button ng-model="dateRange"></span>

 ## Available directive attributes

 * `max-date` should be given in the format specified in the locale configuration or `'today'` if the maximum allowed date should be the same as current date (only past dates)